 You'll have to pay for the appraisal and you'll mostly like have to arrange for it to be done as well.
 This is the case even though its purpose is to protect the lender, not you.
 The report is usually sent directly to the lender.

-You can request that a copy be sent to you as well.
+You can request that a copy is sent to you as well.
 This generally doesn't happen automatically.
 You have to ask.

 Cost and Time

 The average cost of a professional appraisal is from $300 to $400 as of 2019.
 It can depend on your property type and location.
 More expensive homes or homes that have more than one unit will typically cost more.
 The appraisal process usually takes anywhere from three to 10 business days.

 The most important component involved in arriving at a property's value is called comparable sales, or comps for short.
-These are similar properties, usually located within a mile or so of your property, that have sold in last 90 days.
+These are similar properties, usually located within a mile or so of your property, that have sold in the last 90 days.

 The appraiser compares several of your property's features against the comparables' features to arrive at the value.
 Factors include square footage, appearance, amenities, and condition.

 A large 4-bedroom home in an area where mostly 3-bedroom homes have recently sold will likely have a higher value than those comps.
 A house with peeling paint and a patchy lawn in a well-manicured subdivision will typically appraise at a lower value than otherwise similar properties.

-What If the Property Appraises for Less Than the Sales Price?
+If the Property Appraises for Less Than the Sales Price

 When the lender is deciding your loan amount as a percentage of the property price, it will choose either the sales price or the appraised value, whichever is less.